The total spine of the Milnor fibration of a plane curve singularity: The Hessian in

-\end{remark} \begin{remark} The matrices $A(\lambda)$, $\bar A(\lambda)$ describe real linear maps $\C \to \C$ which are either complex linear on antilinear.
+\end{rem} \begin{rem} The matrices $A(\lambda)$, $\bar A(\lambda)$ describe real linear maps $\C \to \C$ which are either complex linear on antilinear.
 If $V\subset \C$ is an open set, and $h:V\to\C$ is differentiable, then the Jacobian of $h$ is given by the formula